* Practice the ordinary to become extra-ordinary. It is the normal "a-ha" moments that change everything which then becomes your new ordinary.

 This is another reason why it is so important to get verification of your training progress.)

-the December 20th Wujifa class at which a guest instructor, Victor Chao, taught.
+* On a separate note, the below are my notes from the December 20th Wujifa class at which a guest instructor, Victor Chao, taught.
 These questions are a sample of those the group of us asked him.

 I've found it instructive to hear how other teachers teach.
 Sometimes hearing the same concept phrased differently from a different teacher will trigger an "A-ha" moment.
 However, the trap I've fallen into is assuming the guest or seminar teacher taught me something that my regular teacher wasn't teaching.
 When I go back, I often find the teaching was there; I just didn't "get it" or had become deaf to hearing it.